 General liability insurance covers client injuries and property damage.
 Someone slips after you mop?
 Dog attacks during your visit?
 You break something expensive?
 General liability handles it.

 Workers' compensation becomes mandatory once you hire employees.
-Covers their medical bills and lost wages from work injuries.
+It covers their medical bills and lost wages from work injuries.
 Averages $136 monthly or $1,627 yearly.

 Bonding builds client trust